5 Ways to have more Friends in Midlife

 If having good friendships can literally save your life, how do we go about making more friends and finding women to connect to and do life with when it is so difficult at this stage of life?

-PRACTICE SHARED VULNERABILITY- When it comes to meeting new people some people get very uncomfortable, overshare or feel overwhelmed by the prospect of unveiling themselves to somebody new.
-Inviting shared vulnerability means that you’re actively earning another’s trust by consistently being attentive, curious and a compassionate listener.
-It means you’re as interested in the other person’s story as you are with sharing your own.
+2. PRACTICE-SHARED VULNERABILITY- When it comes to meeting new people, some people get very uncomfortable, overshare, or feel overwhelmed by the prospect of unveiling themselves to somebody new.
+Inviting shared vulnerability means that you’re actively earning another’s trust by consistently being attentive, curious, and a compassionate listener.
+It means you’re as interested in the other person’s story as you are in sharing your own.
 This is why it’s also a mistake to rely heavily on work connections for relationships.
 It can be super difficult to practice shared vulnerability in that environment because of the perceived need to maintain professional barriers.

-BE THE FRIEND YOU WISH TO HAVE- Change starts with you, friend.
+5. BE THE FRIEND YOU WISH TO HAVE- Change starts with you, friend.
 Are you healthy in the areas you need to be to attract the kind of friends that you wish to have?
 Do you like yourself or love yourself?
 Would you want to hang around with you?
 Time is one of our limited resources and put yourself in someone else’s shoes.
 If you are a bag o’ problems you are not going to be very successful at making new friends because it’s going to be hard for you to be there for others in the way that you need to be.
-Pick one or 2 areas of your life where change must happen for you to be a happier, healthier and more fulfilled version of you.
-Life After Kids has so many resources to help you find your way whether it comes to finding purpose, having more physical vitality, emotional resilience or inner and outer beauty to help you look and feel your best.
+Pick one or two areas of your life where change must happen for you to be a happier, healthier, and more fulfilled version of yourself.
+Life After Kids has so many resources to help you find your way, whether it comes to finding purpose, having more physical vitality, emotional resilience, or inner and outer beauty to help you look and feel your best.

-Women friendships can be so fulfilling when everything falls into place.
-You’ll laugh more, feel more, love more and be less lonely with the right friends.
-Keep the hope that your best friends are right around the corner, you just need to do some work to find them :)
+Women's friendships can be so fulfilling when everything falls into place.
+You’ll laugh more, feel more, love more, and be less lonely with the right friends.
+Keep the hope that your best friends are right around the corner.
+You just need to do some work to find them :)

 xo,